 She's right.

-Her job is to see that justice is done, not to use uh the law as a cudgel for political reasons.
+Her job is to see that justice is done, not to use the law as a cudgel for political reasons.

 But now, given these accusations, and again, we have to wait to see if they're proven.

-And I'll add one other thing to the excellent by the way, doesn't the number seem a little outrageous to you for DA's office to subcontract out uh work uh in a prosecution case of some nearly six hundred and fifty thousand plus dollars?
+By the way, doesn't the number seem a little outrageous to you for a DA's office to subcontract out work in a prosecution case of nearly $650,000 plus dollars?

 It seems like a big number to me to be subcontracted out.

-That smacks of misappropriation of public funds, as Eric pointed out, honest services fraud.
+As Eric pointed out, honest services fraud.

-You know, Willis might want to consult a criminal lawyer for some advice because uh, you know, she and her lover kind of looks like they colluded the nail Trump were they running a criminal enterprise that constitutes racketeering, a legitimate question.
+Willis might want to consult a criminal lawyer for some advice because she and her lover kind of looks like they colluded to nail Trump.

-Eric Eggers, you see the same thing?
+Eric Edgars, you see the same thing?

-I think that we have uh real questions.
+I think that we have real questions.

 As Greg Jarrett pointed out, he was inexperienced as Nathan Wade.